Western Hunter-Gatherers - the European Mesolithic

 The above is a fan chart of my direct ancestry, that I made in 2018.
 The coloured areas are supported by DNA matching (genetic genealogy) although I have had volumes of additional matches since then.

-The Mesolithic Western Europeans.
+Notes for Mesolithic Western Europeans.
 The last free people of Europe.

-The above is a reconstruction of a Mesolithic girl who lived in what is now Denmark.
+The above is a link to a reconstruction by Tom Björklund of a Mesolithic girl who lived in what is now Denmark.
 It is a very unique and creative reconstruction, because nothing physical of this girl nicknamed Lola survives into our archaeological record!
 She is only known by her DNA (and that of recently eaten food) that she left on a lump of birch tree pitch that she had chewed as a gum some 5,700 years ago.
 But I really like this reconstruction.
 I think that she makes a beautiful wild child.
 Straight out of the lines of a novel that I'm trying to write.

 Analysis of her DNA strongly suggests brown toned skin, if not dark brown.
 Her hair dark brown.
 The DNA supports that her eyes were light coloured.
 Perhaps blue, blue-green or hazel?
 I'll return to Lola, but first these features correspond to those suggested by the genomes of other Mesolithic remains scattered around Europe.